pamu/feathers/README.md

 ## tryMap

-map on future only helps to handle the positive case when the future is sucessful.
+map on future only helps to handle the positive case when the future is successful.
 But tryMap helps handle both the success and failure case without using recover

 ### tryMap implementation: